Lecture Notes on Multi-loop Integral Reduction and Applied Algebraic Geometry: Integration-by-parts Reduction and Syzygies

 where $\beta_i$ is a polynomial in loop momenta, then all double-propagator integrals are removed from the IBP relation \eqref{eq:IBP_schematic}.

-Note that \eqref{no_double_propagator} appears to be a linear equation system for $v_i^\mu$'s and $\beta_i$.
+Note \eqref{no_double_propagator} appears to be a linear equation system for $v_i^\mu$'s and $\beta_i$.
 However, $v_i^\mu$'s must be polynomials in loop momenta, otherwise the doubled propagators reappear.
 If we solve \eqref{no_double_propagator} by standard linear algebra method, then the solutions are in general rational functions which do not help the IBP reduction.
 To distinguish with linear equations, \eqref{no_double_propagator} is called a {\it syzygy} equation.
-It is not surprising that the form of \eqref{no_double_propagator} is closely related to S-polynomials and polynomial division (Definition \ref{S-polynomial} and Algorithm \ref{multivariate_polynomial_division}), so the syzygy can be solved by \GB\ .
+It is not surprising that the form of \eqref{no_double_propagator} is closely related to S-polynomials and polynomial division (Definition \ref{S-polynomial} and Algorithm \ref{multivariate_polynomial_division}), so syzygy can be solved by \GB\ .

-It is convenient to consider IBPs in various integral representations, like Feynman parametric representation or Baikov representation \cite{Baikov:1996rk}.
-We believe that the syzygy approach \eqref{no_double_propagator} maximaizes its power, when combined with Baikov representation and unitarity cuts.
-(See using syzygy approach in Feynman parametric representation \cite{Lee:2013hzt, Lee:2014tja}.)
+We believe that the syzygy approach \eqref{no_double_propagator} maximaizes its power, when combined with Baikov representation \cite{Baikov:1996rk} and unitarity cuts.
 Baikov representation linearizes inverse propagators $D_i$'s so the syzygy equation becomes simpler.
 Furthermore, It is more efficient to compute IBPs with unitarity cuts, in a divide-and-conquer fashion, than to get complete IBPs at once.

-In this chapter, we first introduce the Baikov representation and then review syzygy and the geometric meaning of \eqref{no_double_propagator}.
+In this chapter, we first introduce Baikov representation and then review syzygy and the geometric meaning of \eqref{no_double_propagator}.
 We will see that it defines {\it polynomial tangent fields of a hypersurface}, or formally {\it derivations} in algebraic geometry.
-Finally we sketch some recent IBP methods \cite{Ita:2015tya, Larsen:2015ped}.
+Finally we sketch some recent IBP algorithm development based on computational algebraic geometry \cite{Ita:2015tya, Larsen:2015ped, Boehm:2017wjc, Boehm:2018fpv, Abreu:2018rcw}.
+On the other hand, see \cite{Bitoun:2017nre} for the recent IBP reduction method based on D-module theory (differential algebra).